 SAN FRANCISCO HEALTH CARE SECURITY ORDINANCE (HCSO)

-The San Francisco Health Care Security Ordinance (SF HCSO) requires Covered Employers to satisfy an Employer Spending Requirement by making health care expenditures for their Covered Employees, among other reporting and notice requirements.
-What this means is that it requires covered employers to spend a minimum amount of money on health care benefits for their covered employees.
-Below we’ll cover which San Francisco employers are covered, what their obligations are, and how this affects employees.
+The San Francisco Health Care Security Ordinance (SF HCSO) is a law that requires qualifying businesses (Covered Employers) to satisfy a Spending Requirement by making health care expenditures for their employees, among other reporting and notice requirements.
+What this means is that it requires businesses to spend a minimum amount of money on health care benefits for their employees.
+Below we’ll cover which San Francisco employers are included, what their obligations are, and how this affects employees’ healthcare.

 WHAT CONSTITUTES A COVERED EMPLOYER TO SF HCSO?